Communicating with dogs requires more than words

 For retrievers, it is a far more serious.
 A dog that is out of balance can become mentally and physically damaged.
 Retrievers thrive on retrieving.
 They love it.
 Therefore, as trainers, we need to harness that desire and use it to encourage them to work with and for us.
 Whether that work is hunting, competing at a hunt test, or simply training.

-Let me explain how I encourage balance using a sample training day at Otter Tail Kennels.
+How I encourage balance at Otter Tail Kennels.

-Younger and new dogs to the kennel start their day with yard work focusing on obedience.
-During this training, I take several breaks from the session to throw fun marks for the dog.
+Younger and new dogs to the kennel start their day with yard-work focusing on obedience.
+During this training, I take several breaks from the session to throw fun marks (throwing a bumper for a retrieve) for the dog.
 Doing this helps keep the dog’s attitude up and they respond better to the training.

 If all I did was walk them around on lead all morning, it wouldn’t be long before they would become despondent and not enjoy morning training at all.